Indonesia–Madagascar relations: History

-Javanese trading and slaving activities in Africa caused a strong influence on boat-building on Madagascar and the East African coast.
-This is indicated by the existence of outriggers and oculi (eye ornament) on African boats.
-The Malagasy title "andriana" probably originated from the ancient Java-Indonesian nobility title Rahadyan (Ra-hady-an), "hady" meaning "Lord" or "Master."
+Javanese trading and slaving activities in Africa had a strong influence on boat-building in Madagascar and the East African coast, where African boats used outriggers and oculi (eye ornaments).
+The Malagasy title andriana probably originated from the ancient Java-Indonesian nobility title Rahadyan (Ra-hady-an), hady meaning "Lord" or "Master."

-A Portuguese account described how the Javanese people communicated with Madagascar in 1645:'The Javanese are all men very experienced in the art of navigation, to the point that they claim to be the most ancient of all, although many others give this honor to the Chinese, and affirm that this art was handed on from them to the Javanese.
-But it is certain that they formerly navigated to the Cape of Good Hope and were in communication with the east coast of the island of São Lourenço (San Laurenzo — Madagascar), where there are many brown and Javanese-like natives who say they are descended from them.
+A Portuguese account described how Javanese communicated with Madagascar in 1645:'The Javanese are all men very experienced in the art of navigation, to the point that they claim to be the most ancient of all, although many others give this honor to the Chinese, and affirm that this art was handed on from them to the Javanese.
+But it is certain that they formerly navigated to the Cape of Good Hope and were in communication with the east coast of the island of São Lourenço [i.e. San Laurenzo, Madagascar], where there are many brown and Javanese-like natives who say they are descended from them.

-— Diogo do Couto, Decada Quarta da AsiaDiplomatic relations were officially established in the 1960s.
-However, it was not until 2009 that Indonesia opened their embassy in Antananarivo, while the Madagascar embassy in Tokyo is also accredited to Indonesia.
+— Diogo do Couto, Decada Quarta da AsiaDiplomatic relations between Indonesia and Madagascar were officially established on 13 December 1974 through a Memorandum of Understanding signed by foreign ministers Adam Malik and Didier Ratsiraka.
+However, it was not until 2009 that Indonesia opened their embassy in Antananarivo, while the Malagasy embassy in Tokyo is accredited to Indonesia.

-In 2003, a Borobudur ship expedition visited Madagascar, sailed from Indonesia on its way to Accra, Ghana (see Samudra Raksa).
-The ship was reconstructed from Borobudur panel, and the reenactment voyage demonstrated ancient trading links between Indonesia and Africa (in particular East Africa and Madagascar).
+In 2003, a Borobudur ship expedition visited Madagascar, sailing from Indonesia on its way to Accra, Ghana (see Samudra Raksa).
+The ship was reconstructed from a Borobudur illustration, and the reenactment voyage demonstrated the practicality of ancient trading links between Indonesia and East Africa (including Madagascar).
 The treacherous Cinnamon shipping route took vessels from Indonesian waters across the Indian Ocean past the Seychelles, Madagascar, and South Africa to Ghana.
-It is also to demonstrate of how ancient Indonesians sailors and settlers reached Madagascar.
+It also demonstrated how ancient Indonesian sailors and settlers reached Madagascar.

-High level visit
+High level visits

-In November 2008, Madagascar President Marc Ravalomanana visited Indonesia and met Indonesian President Susilo Bambang Yudhoyono.
-This is his second visit to Indonesia, previously in 2005 Ravalomanana visited Indonesia during Asian-African Conference anniversary in Bandung.
+In November 2008, Malagasy President Marc Ravalomanana visited Indonesia and met President Susilo Bambang Yudhoyono.
+This is his second visit to Indonesia, as Ravalomanana previously visited the country in 2005 during the Asian-African Conference anniversary in Bandung.

+In June 2026, Malagasy Foreign Minister Alice N’Diaye visited Indonesia and met her counterpart Sugiono.
+A Memorandum of Understanding to form the Joint Commission for Bilateral Cooperation (JCBC) was signed by the two foreign ministers.
+Sugiono described Madagascar as Indonesia’s strategic link to Africa's mineral resources, advocating for enhanced economic collaboration and reduced travel restrictions.